How to Georeference Anything

 Follow this georeferencing tutorial on how to georeference with precision.

 Add Control Points at Matching Locations

-How do you put any image into geographic context?
+How do you put any image into a geographic context?

 The answer is simple:

 You’ll need to find something that already has real-world coordinates.
 In other words, you need anything that is georeferenced already.

 You then use it as the reference image for control points.
 Control points are specific locations commonly found in two images.

 Do yourself a favor and find the most suitable image as possible.
 For example, if you want to georeference an aerial photo taken in 1920, you should use a reference image closest to that date for better control points.

 Once you find that reference image, it’s then a matter of finding matching targets in both scenes.